What is it?

 For screening exams, you should see a gastroenterologist.
 Should you be diagnosed with colorectal cancer, you will need to see an oncologist and a general surgeon.

-What are the bowel cancer warning signs that should not be ignored?
+What are the bowel cancer warning signs and red flags that shouldn't be ignored?

 By Mr Steve Pandey

-Here, in one of our latest articles, we speak to highly experienced and revered consultant colorectal surgeon, Mr Steve Pandey to talk about the main warning signs of bowel cancer that patients should watch out for and report immediately.
+Here, in one of our latest articles, we speak to highly experienced and revered consultant colorectal surgeon, Mr Steve Pandey to talk about the main warning signs and red flags of bowel cancer that patients should watch out for and report immediately.
 See more

 Bowel cancer: when it is better not to have surgery?